Trichocereus strigosus / Echinopsis strigosa

 Synonyms: Cereus strigosus, Echinopsis strigonus, Cereus myriophyllus, Trichocereus strigonus,

-This plant grows in direct neighborhood with Trichocereus candicans and was cataloged by Gilles in 1833.
+This plant grows in direct neighborhood of Trichocereus candicans and was cataloged by Gilles in 1833.
 But back then, the plant was not described until 1834 when Salm-Dyck took the effort to write a complete description.
 Trichocereus strigosus and Trichocereus candicans both grow around Mendoza.
 The original name was Cereus Myriophyllus (Gilles) but it was changed to Trichocereus strigosus because it was based on a nomen nudum and that´s why Salm-Dyck´s description has priority over the older name Cereus Myriophyllus.

 Flower: Up to 20 centimeters large, white.
 Trichocereus strigosus is a night flowering species.
 It also is self-sterile, what means that you need pollen from another donor to produce seeds.
 Please not that there is a white form of Trichocereus strigosus.
 The white flowering variety of this plant grows at around 1600 meters altitude.
 The plant is pupping from the base and only reaches around 60-65 centimeters in height.